5 Studies that Support Using Blue Light Therapy for Eczema

 Study #2: The Fully Body Blue Light Therapy Eczema Study

-Researchers studied blue light as an alternative treatment to immunosuppression, ultraviolet irradiation, and topical steroids for a study published PLOS ONE[5] entitled Clinical efficacy of blue light full body irradiation as a treatment option for severe atopic dermatitis.
+Researchers studied blue light as an alternative treatment to immunosuppression, ultraviolet irradiation, and topical steroids for a study published in PLOS ONE[5].

-Despite the application of corticosteroids to their rashes, these 36 patients were not getting relief from eczema symptoms.
+Despite applying corticosteroids to their rashes, these 36 patients were not getting relief from eczema symptoms.

-Researchers told subjects to wait for flare-ups, at which time they were to report for blue light therapy treatments.
+Researchers told subjects to wait for flare-ups when they were to report for blue light therapy treatments.

 The eczema symptoms started to recede within three blue light therapy sessions.